Ram Ganesh Gadkari: Gadkari Rangayatan (Gadkari Drama Theatre) and statue

 With a view to preserve the rich cultural heritage of Thane, the Thane Municipal Council constructed Rangayatan in 1979, a drama theatre, named after Shri Ram Ganesh Gadkari.
 The theatre has been hosting different plays and cultural programmes since.
 Also in Pune city in the well-known Sambhaji Park Gadkari's statue has been installed.
 As a matter of coincidence this park is next door to the city's well-known drama theatre Bal Gandharva Ranga Mandir.
-The statue was uprooted and thrown into the Mutha river by the activists of the Maratha extremist group, Sambhaji Brigade on 3 January 2017 because Gadkari showed Sambhaji in a poor light in his incomplete play 'Rajsanyas'.
-The Chandraseniya Kayastha Prabhu (CKP), the community to which Gadkari belonged later organized a meeting to protest this incident at the Gadkari Rangayatan.
+The statue was uprooted and thrown into the Mutha river by the activists of the Maratha extremist group, Sambhaji Brigade on 3 January 2017 because Gadkari showed Sambhaji in a poor light in his incomplete play 'Rajsanyas' and due to the traditional enmity between the agrarian Maratha and high caste Chandraseniya Kayastha Prabhu communities.
+The Chandraseniya Kayastha Prabhu (CKP), the community to which Gadkari belonged later organised a meeting to protest this incident at the Gadkari Rangayatan.
 Congress leader Nitesh Rane rewarded the vandals and made inflammatory remarks claiming that he had announced a reward earlier in 2016 for removing the bust, and was proud of the act carried out by the accused.